mfornos/awesome-microservices/README.md

 - [Formal Foundations of Serverless Computing](https://arxiv.org/pdf/1902.05870.pdf) :small_orange_diamond:<sup>PDF</sup> - The serverless computing abstraction exposes several low-level operational details that make it hard for programmers to write and reason about their code.
 This paper sheds light on this problem by presenting λ, an operational semantics of the essence of serverless computing.
 - [Java Microservices: A Practical Guide](https://www.marcobehler.com/guides/java-microservices-a-practical-guide) - You can use this guide to understand what Java microservices are, how you architect and build them.
 Also: A look at Java microservice libraries & common questions.
 - [Microservice Architecture](http://martinfowler.com/articles/microservices.html) - Particular way of designing software applications as suites of independently deployable services.
-- [Microservices and SOA](https://blogs.oracle.com/oraclemagazine/microservices-and-soa) - Similarities, differences, and where we go from here.
 - [Microservices – Please, don’t](http://basho.com/posts/technical/microservices-please-dont/) - Critical advice about some problems regarding a microservices approach.
 - [Microservices RefCard](https://dzone.com/refcardz/getting-started-with-microservices) - Getting started with microservices.
 - [Microservices Trade-Offs](http://martinfowler.com/articles/microservice-trade-offs.html) - Guide to ponder costs and benefits of the mircoservices architectural style.